-Further, when this automated or RPA-powered ERP is integrated into the warehouse, you can seamlessly enhance the efficiency of your inventory management.
+Further, when this automated or RPA-powered ERP is integrated into the warehouse, you can seamlessly enhance your inventory management efficiency.
 In simple words, this automation will ensure that you never run out of valuable inventory.

 Customer support is the basis of RPA in retail.
-Every activity and use case discussed until now or the ones that we will discuss further are directly or indirectly related to customer support.
+Every activity and use case discussed until now, or the ones we will discuss further, are directly or indirectly related to customer support.

-However, one of the direct applications of automation is offering customer guidance through automated bots, especially if you are an e-commerce retailer, as you can provide all-time support to your users through automation.
+However, one of the direct automation applications is offering customer guidance through automated bots, especially if you are an e-commerce retailer.
+You can provide all-time support to your users through automation.

-From order payments to delivery, your RPA bot can send updates to customers to keep them in the loop.
-The software bot can also be configured to address simple user queries and take feedback for the sales team.
+Your RPA bot can send updates to customers to keep them in the loop from order payments to delivery.
+The software bot can also be configured to address simple user queries and take feedback from the sales team.

 Think of all the time and money you can save with this critical information.
-For example, the feedback can be used by the sales team to remove minor glitches from the sales cycle.
+For example, the sales team can use feedback to remove minor glitches from the sales cycle.

-When you deploy robotic process automation in retail to automate logistics and supply chain, you can improve collaboration between suppliers, customers, and distributors.
-Additionally, you are also able to enhance the working of your employees, who can now focus their attention on more strategic roles.
+When you deploy robotic process automation in retail to automate logistics and supply chains, you can improve collaboration between suppliers, customers, and distributors.
+Additionally, you can also enhance the working of your employees, who can now focus their attention on more strategic roles.

 Automation in the retail sector can ensure cost optimization by optimizing inventory usage and costs of wastage.
 With minimized costs, you can even reduce the cost of products for the users, which will improve user satisfaction levels.